SOM-Research/LangBiTeDSL/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12168926.svg)](https://doi.org/10.5281/zenodo.12168926)

-# EthicsML
+# LangBiTe DSL

-Ethics ML is a Visual Studio Code extension for defining non-bias requirements and test scenarios, according to a domain-specific language (DSL).
+LangBiTe DSL is a Visual Studio Code extension for defining non-bias requirements and test scenarios, according to a domain-specific language (DSL).

 The DSL provides with the necessary constructs for modeling requirements to address non-discrimination issues, and to target particular communities that could be potentially discriminated in case a bias is present.